Transitive closure and transitive reduction in bidirected graphs: Bidirected Graphs

-\begin{definition} {\rm A \emph{cyclic b-path} $P$ connecting two vertices $x$ and $y$ (not necessarily distinct) in a bidirected graph $G_{\tau}$, is a b-path from $x$ to $y$ which contains a unique purely cyclic b-path, which is negative.
+\begin{definition} {\rm A \emph{cyclic bipath} $P$ connecting two vertices $x$ and $y$ (not necessarily distinct) in a bidirected graph $G_{\tau}$, is a bipath from $x$ to $y$ which contains a unique purely cyclic bipath, which is negative.
 Figure \ref{FIG5} shows the three possible cases.
-We note that $\alpha, \beta, \gamma, \lambda \in\{-1, +1\}.$ If $x=y$ in type (a), the cyclic b-path is purely cyclic. } \end{definition}
+We note that $\alpha, \beta, \gamma, \lambda \in\{-1, +1\}.$ If $x=y$ in type (a), the cyclic bipath is purely cyclic. } \end{definition}